Table of contents:

 Restart the machine or reset the threading settings |

-Install the bobbin correctly and adjust its tension
+Correctly install the bobbin and adjust its tension

-To properly install your bobbin, open the compartment and insert the bobbin, paying attention to the direction of the thread (usually counterclockwise).
-Then, pull the thread through the slot and close the case.
+To properly install your bobbin, open the compartment and insert the bobbin ensuring the thread direction (usually counterclockwise).
+Then, pull the thread into the slot and close the case.

 -